UPDATED February 28, 2017

 I am retiring.
 Will I have problems receiving my pension because of Phoenix?

-If this happens, you can submit a Phoenix feedback form or call the call centre at 1-855-686-4729 to report the issue.
+If you experience delays, you can submit a Phoenix feedback form or call the call centre at 1-855-686-4729 to report the issue.
 The Pay Centre will then follow up.
 We know that it may be difficult to get an answer right away, given the volume of inquiries.
 However, it is still important to register the problem by calling and/or filling in the web form.

 I am off on disability leave but have not received my disability insurance payments from SunLife.
 What can I do?